Amirboroomand/php-language-programming/README.md

 .PHP can encrypt data

 With PHP you are not limited to output HTML.
 You can output images, PDF files, and even Flash movies.
 You can also output any text, such as XHTML and XML.

+Why PHP?
+‌.PHP runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)
+.PHP is compatible with almost all servers used today (Apache, IIS, etc.)
+.PHP supports a wide range of databases
+.PHP is free.
+Download it from the official PHP resource: www.php.net .PHP is easy to learn and runs efficiently on the server side